 Brett W. Berri died Tuesday, January 22, 2019 at the Capital Region Medical Center.
 He was 57.

-To send flowers in memory of Brett W. Berri, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Brett W. Berri, please visit our Heartfelt Sympathies Store.

 He was born September 5, 1961 in St. Louis to Laurance P. and Audrey Wood Berri.
 He received a BA in Journalism from George Washington University in 1985 and a JD from the Washington University (St. Louis) School of Law in 1988.
 He then relocated to Jefferson City to serve as law clerk to the Honorable Andrew Jackson Higgins, Chief Justice of the Missouri Supreme Court.

 After a year with the Court, he went on to work at the Office of the Secretary of State for more than ten years, first as a securities attorney, then later as counsel serving the elections division, the franchise tax unit and the administrative rules divisions.
 In 1998, Berri took a year’s sabbatical from the office during which he earned a Masters’ Degree in Public Administration from Harvard University’s Kennedy School of Government.
 He finished his tenure with the office as legislative liaison.

 In 2001, Berri went to work as an Assistant Attorney General under former Attorney General Jay Nixon, serving as legislative liaison, and working on special litigation, including a variety of administrative and appellate work.
 In January 2009, Berri became legislative liaison for the Office of Administration under the new administration of Governor Nixon.
 He served in that capacity until Governor Nixon appointed him to a six- year term at the Administrative Hearing Commission in July of 2015 where he served until his death.